LearnWithLlew/MobProgrammingFacilitatorsGuide/MobProgrammingFacilitorsGuide_English.md

 By [@LlewellynFalco](https://twitter.com/llewellynfalco)

 This is a short guide to facilitating your 1st Mob Programming session with your team.
+Facilitating a mob is a separate skill, and does not require any prior technical expertise.

 ## Picking the problem
 You should start with an easy problem.
 The goal should be to do something simple and have fun learning to mob.